 - Import contacts to iPhone using your SIM card.

-- Transfer contacts from Android to iPhone using Contact Transfer on PC.
+- Copy Android contacts to iPhone using the Contact Transfer app.

-- Transfer contacts from Android to iPhone using Droid Transfer and iTunes on PC.
+- Transfer contacts from Android to iPhone using Droid Transfer for PC.

 - Manually export/import contacts as a vCard file.